 Sales of a substantial number of shares of the Company's Common Stock in the public market could have the effect of depressing the prevailing market price of its Common Stock.
-Upon the completion of the offerings, the Company will have outstanding 2,363,275 shares of Common Stock.
-Of these shares, the 1,109,750 shares sold or distributed in the offering will be freely transferable without restriction or further registration under the Securities Act of 1933 (the "Securities Act") unless purchased by "affiliates" of the Company as that term is defined in Rule 144 of the Securities Act ("Affiliates"), which shares will be subject to the resale limitations of Rule 144 adopted under the Securities Act.
-Of the other shares outstanding upon the completion of the offering, 1,253,525 shares will be either subject to lock-up agreements or "restricted securities" as that term is defined under Rule 144 ("Restricted Shares").
+Upon the completion of the offerings, the Company will have outstanding 2,353,275 shares of Common Stock.
+Of these shares, the 1,107,175 shares sold or distributed in the offering will be freely transferable without restriction or further registration under the Securities Act of 1933 (the "Securities Act") unless purchased by "affiliates" of the Company as that term is defined in Rule 144 of the Securities Act ("Affiliates"), which shares will be subject to the resale limitations of Rule 144 adopted under the Securities Act.
+Of the other shares outstanding upon the completion of the offering, 1,246,100 shares will be "restricted securities" as that term is defined under Rule 144 ("Restricted Shares").
 Restricted Shares may be sold in the public market only if registered or if they qualify for an exemption from registration under Rule 144 promulgated under the Securities Act, which rule is summarized below.
-As a result of the contractual restrictions described below, and the provisions of Rule 144, additional shares will be available and eligible for sale in the public market as follows: (i) 1,156,740 currently outstanding shares upon expiration of lock-up agreements 12 months from the date of this Prospectus, (ii) 1,449,900 additional shares issuable upon the exercise of stock options and Warrants, to the extent exercisable as of such date, and (iii) 96,785 currently outstanding shares from time to time thereafter pursuant to Rule 144.
+As a result of the contractual restrictions described below, and the provisions of Rule 144, additional shares will be available and eligible for sale in the public market as follows: (i) 1,155,283 currently outstanding shares upon expiration of lock-up agreements 12 months after the date of this Prospectus, (ii) 1,459,900 additional shares from time to time thereafter pursuant to Rule 144.

-Certain stockholders of the Company have entered into lock-up agreements with the Representative of the Underwriters providing that, with certain limited exceptions, such stockholders will not offer, sell, contract to sell, grant an option to purchase, make a short sale, or otherwise dispose of or engage in any hedging or other transaction that is designed or reasonably expected to lead to a disposition of any shares of Common Stock for a period of 12 months from the date of this Prospectus without the prior written consent of the Representative.
-Other than (i) the 1,109,750 shares being offered or distributed hereby, (ii) 1,449,900 shares subject to stock options and Warrants, and (iii) 96,785 shares owned by holders owning 5,000 or less shares of Common Stock as of the date of this Prospectus, no shares of Common Stock of the Company will be eligible for immediate sale in the public market until the expiration of the 12 month lock-up agreement with the Representative of the Underwriters.
+Certain stockholders of the Company have entered into lock-up agreements with the Representative of the Underwriters providing that, with certain limited exceptions, such stockholders will not offer, sell, contract to sell, grant an option to purchase, make a short sale, or otherwise dispose of or engage in any hedging or other transaction that is designed or reasonably expected to lead to a disposition of any shares of Common Stock for a period of 12 months after the date of this Prospectus without the prior written consent of the Representative.
+Other than (i) the 1,107,175 shares being offered or distributed hereby, (ii) 1,459,900 shares subject to stock options and Warrants, and (iii) 90,817 shares owned by holders owning 5,000 or less shares of Common Stock as of the date of this Prospectus, no shares of Common Stock of the Company will be eligible for immediate sale in the public market until the expiration of the 12 month lock-up agreement with the Representative of the Underwriters.
 The Representative may, in its sole discretion and at any time without notice, release all or any portion of the securities subject to lock-up agreements.